English Language Arts Materials Collections for Instructionally Embedded States

 three objects or pictures that belong to the hat category

-two familiar objects that have been used in shared reading and during instruction
+two or more familiar objects used during instruction

 two familiar, identical objects